efabrica-team/hermes-extension/README.md

 - Simple driver that uses Redis set(s) to deliver/process messages.
 - This driver can't use delayed execution.
 - Message acquired by the `Dispatcher` is immediately taken out from the queue and possibly lost when dispatcher crashed or is force-stopped.
 - There is no real-time monitoring.

 ### `RedisProxySortedSetDriver`

 - Simple driver that uses Redis sorted set(s) to deliver/process messages.
 - This driver can use delayed execution (message is executed after the `executeAt` timestamp at any moment).
+The priority of the message is lost in the process, message that goes from delayed to processing queue will have default priority assigned.
 - Message acquired by the `Dispatcher` is immediately taken out from the queue and possibly lost when dispatcher crashed or is force-stopped.
 There is a minimal but still real chance that delayed message may be lost if process is force-stopped.
 - There is no real-time monitoring.

 ### `RedisProxyListDriver`